Owens & Minor : Opens Call for Nominations for the Tenth Annual Earl G. Reubel Awards | MarketScreener

-Owens & Minor, Inc. (NYSE:OMI) today announced a call for nominations for the Earl G. Reubel Awards, which recognize individuals and organizations that demonstrate excellence in diversity within the healthcare supply chain.
+Owens & Minor is accepting nominations for the Earl G. Reubel Awards, which recognize individuals and organizations that demonstrate excellence in diversity within the healthcare supply chain.
 The Earl G. Reubel Awards will be presented during the annual Healthcare Supplier Diversity Alliance (HSDA) Conference, to take place virtually September 14, 2021.
 Categories include Civic Leadership, Large Corporate Leadership, and Diversity Enterprise.

 Nominations for the Earl G. Reubel Awards will close at 6:00 p.m.
 EDT on August 27, 2021, with two finalists for each of the three categories to be announced the week of September 6, 2021.
 The Awards ceremony will take place from 4:30 - 5:30 p.m.
 EDT on September 14, 2021, with brief tributes and recognitions from Pesicka and Joe Reubel, President and CEO of Kerma Medical Products, during the program.
 For each award category, consideration will be given to individuals and organizations that represent diverse and underrepresented populations and that demonstrate entrepreneurship, civic engagement, or professional service leadership and are actively engaged in impacting healthcare delivery and/or community wellness.